DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###K

 #####KF8
 KF8 is the latest ebook format used by Amazon for its Kindle hardware.
-Like EPUB, it is internally based on HTML5.
+Like EPUB Version 3, it is internally based on HTML5.
 See also **AZW** and **MOBI**.

 #####Kindle
 Amazon's Kindle is a range of handheld e-reader devices and companion software applications for reading ebooks, particularly in Amazon's proprietary AZW, KF8 and MOBI ebook formats.